Sandwiched R\'enyi Convergence for Quantum Evolutions: Notation and Preliminaries

 We can now introduce the logarithmic Sobolev constants:

 \begin{defn}[Logarithmic Sobolev constants] For a Liouvillian $\liou:\M_d\ra\M_d$ with full rank fixed point $\sigma\in\D^+_d$ and $p\geq1$ the $p$-\textbf{logarithmic Sobolev constant} is defined as

-\end{defn} Again, as the l.h.s. of the inequality in \eqref{equ:LogSob} does not depend on $\liou$ and for $p=2$ it is given by $\Em_2^\liou$, we may always assume w.l.o.g. that the Liouvillian is reversible when working $\alpha_2$.
+\end{defn} As $\Ent_{2,\sigma}$ does not depend on $\liou$ and, as remarked before, $\Em_2^\liou$ is invariant under an additive symmetrization, we may always assume without loss of generality that the Liouvillian is reversible when working with $\alpha_2$.

 For any $X\in\M_d^+$ we can define its \textbf{variance} with respect to $\sigma\in\D_d^+$ as

 This defines a distance measure to study the convergence of the semigroup.
 Given a Liouvillian $\liou:\M_d\ra\M_d$ with fixed point $\sigma\in\D^+_d$ we define its \textbf{spectral gap} as